Mark A. Matthews

+Unusually for a prohibitionist, Matthews opposed women's suffrage.
+He was one of the few opponents of Washington's women's suffrage movement during their 1910 campaign to restore women's right to vote statewide.
+In one of his sermons Matthews said: "This country will never adopt female suffrage.
+If the ballot were extended to the women the star of America's glory would go down immediately, never to rise again."
+However, the campaign succeeded, and women regained the right to vote in Washington on November 8, 1910.
+Matthews also supported limitations on the immigration of Asians.

 Born in Calhoun, Georgia, in a family beset by Reconstruction era poverty, Matthews grew up in the environment of Southern revivalism and, later, post-Reconstruction radical agrarian politics.
 His religious education was largely informal, but by 1886, at age 19, he was a preacher, first in Georgia and later in Tennessee.
 In 1902, he moved to Seattle to become pastor of the First Presbyterian Church.
 He married Grace Jones in 1904; they were to have two children, Gwladys and Mark Jr. As pastor from 1902 to 1940, Matthews built his church into the country's largest Presbyterian church; at its height, it had 10,000 members.
 He helped create such institutions as Harborview Medical Center and the organization that began as the Seattle Day Nursery and is now Childhaven, an institution to treat child abuse.
 He established KTW Radio in 1922, the first church-owned radio station in the U.S. First Presbyterian also spun out branch churches, including University Presbyterian Church, which continues to be a major institution to this day.